 Throughout the year we hold a number of Teacher Recruitment Events.
-They are designed to bring together Principals with positions to fill with early career teachers and experienced teachers looking to work in that area, or gain an endorsement for schools in a different location.
+They are designed to bring together UK Principals with positions to fill with graduate and more experienced teachers looking to work in that area, or gain an endorsement for schools in a different location.

 In a relatively informal environment, Principals speak with candidates for approximately 30 minutes each.
 This enables both Principals and candidates to ascertain their interest in working together.

 These events are an efficient way to informally interview with a number of schools all in one day, without having to apply to each school individually.
 You’ll also gain insight into the many different types of schools in your area.
 This helps you make informed choices about where you want to work.

 It is unlikely you will leave this event without being on your way to securing a permanent UK teaching job.

 - Our events are currently happening virtually, due to Covid, so get in touch to interview through Zoom and gain an endorsement from an esteemed UK Principal.

 Due to limited space, these events do fill up quickly, so please call or register now to avoid disappointment.

 Schools interested in attending one of our upcoming Teach In Recruitment Events, please Email us